-- The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - Telephone GP consultations were available which supported patients who were unable to attend the practice during normal working hours.
+- Extended opening hours were offered on Thursday evenings and Saturday morning. - The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+For example, extended opening hours and Saturday appointments. - Telephone and web GP consultations were available which supported patients who were unable to attend the practice during normal working hours.